 For the curry:

 - Next, cook the curry sauce.
 Add 2 tbsp of the flour and 2 tbsp of oil to the pan, heat over med-high, and stir constantly with a whisk until brown, but not burnt.
 Think the colour of peanut butter, that’s how dark you want it.
-Add the apples, and stir for 30 seconds until they start to brown.
+Grate half of the apple and add to the pan, and stir for 30 seconds until they start to brown.
 Add the turmeric, and cook for a further 30 seconds, and then add the water.
 Add it slowly while whisking to avoid lumps.
 Let this cook, stirring occasionally, for 10 minutes.
 If you like the sauce smooth, blend it and return to the pan.
 To finish, add the Smoki, Mogambo and soy sauce.
 Remove from the pan, and keep covered until ready to serve.

 For the katsu:

 - Wipe out the pan one last time, and heat over a med-high heat again.
 While that heats, prepare your chicken.
 Cut the chicken breast in half across the middle.
 Cover both halves in plastic wrap to make cleaning easier, and using a tenderizer or rolling pin (we used the latter), bash it until it’s around 1cm thick.